 District schools may maintain an opioid antagonist for administration to any individual who may experience a life-threatening, opioid overdose while on Board-owned property or attending a District event.
 An opioid antagonist for such instances shall be administered following the protocols developed by the Kentucky Department of Public Health.

+Automated External Defibrillators (AEDs)

+The District shall maintain a portable AED in a public, readily accessible, well-marked location in every middle and high school building and, as funds become available, at school-sanctioned middle and high school athletic practices and competitions.
+A minimum of three (3) employees in the school and all interscholastic athletic coaches shall be trained on the use of a portable AED.2

 Information Needed